Skip to Content

 Synthetic garnets are man-made garnets artificially created in labs.
 Even though they have the same crystal structure as natural garnets, they are mostly used as diamond simulants.

 Synthetic garnets are rarely used as a gemstone.
-They are harder (8.5 on the Mohs scale against 6.5-7.5 of the real one) and havier.
+They are harder (8.5 on the Mohs scale against 6.5-7.5 of the real one) and heavier.
 Synthetic cubic zirconia, which usually substitutes real garnet, has a higher hardness and refractive index (very sparkling, fiery material).

 There are different types of synthetic or lab-grown garnets.